 Due to the various state governments closing their borders to Victorians, families who have children moving between households across the border over the school holidays may be impacted by this.

-As the situation is changing rapidly, we recommend that prior to travelling, you check the current restrictions in the relevant state.
+As the situation is changing rapidly, we recommend that before travelling, you check the current restrictions in the relevant state.
 If you are permitted to travel, you will be required to produce a copy of your Court Orders or Parenting Plan when crossing the border.
 If you do not have a written agreement or Court Order, please contact us.

 If it is the case that you are not permitted to cross the state border, then consider arranging for extra video and/or telephone calls during this time to help maintain the children’s relationship with the other parent.